aaron-grau/curic/javascript/projects/snake/README.md

       browser events.
 * Write a `View` class that takes in an HTML element which will hold the display.
 Save this in a `$el` instance variable.
 * In the constructor, build a `Board`.
-In order to acceess the board, you must `require` it at the top of the file.
+In order to access the board, you must `require` it at the top of the file.
 * In the constructor, bind a listener to detect key events, so you know when the user wants to turn the snake.
     * I used jQuery's `on` method with event `"keydown"`.
     * Lookup and read the relevant jQuery docs as needed.
     * I wrote a helper method `handleKeyEvent(event)`.
-It looked up `event.keyCode` and passed the appropriate direction to `Snake#turn`.
+It looked up `event.keyCode` and passed the appropriate direction to `Snake.prototype.turn`.
-* In the constructor, also use `setInterval` to run a `#step` method every half second.
-Each turn it should call `Snake#move` and redraws the whole board.
+* In the constructor, also use `setInterval` to run a `View.prototype.step` method every half second.
+Each turn it should call `Snake.prototype.move` and redraws the whole board.
 * Render the board using divs or lis with CSS classes.
 Redraw the board each turn.
 * Export the `View` class.
 In `main.js`, require the exported `View`.
 * Run `webpack` to create `bundle.js`.
 Be to include it in your html.